bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0 Beta 3 is Out!.md

 ## Android Extensions

-We have merged the main Kotlin plugin for IntelliJ IDEA and the <em>Kotlin Extensions For Android</em> plugin.
+We have merged the main Kotlin plugin for IntelliJ IDEA and the *Kotlin Extensions For Android* plugin.
 The latter is now obsolete as its functionality is available from the main Kotlin plugin.
 Also, we have added support for Android **product flavors**: now properties from different flavours are available in different packages.
 For example, if we have two flavors in the `build.gradle` file: